solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 the recovery process itself doesn't work, it might be some time before we can get human's attention.
 And it doesn't solve the cases where new binary is needed.
 So for now we still plan to have human in the loop.

-## New Terminology

-* SilentRepairMode - when validators restart in this new mode, they will talk with each other to find the highest optimistically confirmed slot and repair all necessary blocks.
-To improve speed and guarantee simplicity, Turbine, vote, and new block generation are paused in this mode.

 ## Detailed Design